-- 1. The student, parent/caregiver will be informed (verbally or in writing) by the Course Teacher and/or the Faculty Head Teacher, of the suspected or proven malpractice and be presented with the evidence, in a timely manner. - 2.
-An 'N' Warning letter will be generated by the Course Teacher or the Faculty Head Teacher to officially inform the student/supervisor of the malpractice and what the student needs to do to redeem the 'N' Warning letter. - 3.
-The student will be given the opportunity to present any evidence or information to support their position (drafts of work, witness statements, etc) to the Course Teacher and the Faculty Head Teacher. - 4.
-Notes/records of any discussions/interviews will be taken and kept securely. - 5.
-Confidentiality will be maintained at all times by all parties. - 6.
+- 1. The student, parent/caregiver will be informed (verbally or in writing) by the Course Teacher or Head Teacher, of the suspected or proven malpractice and be presented with the evidence, in a timely manner. - 2.
+An N Warning letter will be generated by the Course Teacher or Head Teacher to officially inform the student/supervisor/parent of the malpractice and what the student needs to do to redeem the N Warning letter. - 3.
+The student will be given the opportunity to present any evidence or information to support their position (drafts of work, witness statements, etc) to the Course Teacher and Head Teacher. - 4.
+Notes/records of any discussions/interviews will be taken by the Course Teacher or Head Teacher and kept securely. - 5.
+Confidentiality will be maintained at all times by all parties. - Head Teacher to inform Deputy Principal (Curriculum) of malpractice for updating of NESA Malpractice register - 7.
 The student will be informed of their right of appeal and the appeal process.
 Appeals must be lodged to the Deputy Principal within 2 school days of verbal/written notification of an incidence of malpractice.